-As detailed in Application Note AN-877, Interfacing to High Speed ADCs via SPI, the data format can be selected for offset binary, twos complement, or gray code when using the SPI control.
+As detailed in the AN-877 Application Note, Interfacing to High Speed ADCs via SPI, the data format can be selected for offset binary, twos complement, or gray code when using the SPI control.

 Table 15.
 SCLK/DFS Mode Selection (External Pin Mode)